ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 (e.g., as outlined in {{!RFC5681}}).

-The IETF process that results in publication needs to ensure that these security implications are considreed.
+The IETF process that results in publication needs to ensure that these security implications are considered.
 Proposals therefore ought to be mindful of pitfalls, and should examine any potential security issues that may arise.